roti-d/100-days-of-code/log.md

 **What I learned**:
 - AWS:
   - DependsOn
+    - Most of the time AWS can tell what resources need to be created before other resources, but sometimes this dependency is implicit.
+E.g. Elastic IP depends on Internet gateway attachment, but Internet gateway attachment depends on first creating "Internet gateway and VPC".
   - Condition
+    - Condition is evaluated first before stack creation to determine what type of resources need to be created (e.g. for prod env, use Z1d EC2; for test env. use T1 micro).
   - CreationPolicy and WaitCondition
+    - Why do we need this?
+After CFN creates a stack, it doesn't know whether or not all bootstrap has been completed.
+It only knows whether or not the EC2 was provisioned successfully.
+    - CreationPolicy ties to resource creation => when to create certain resources?
+    - WaitCondition: more general -> explicitly define how long a resource should wait before timing out or how many sucess CFN should receive before marking the stack as completed.
   - Nested stack vs. cross-stack references
     - Cloudformation stacks is by default self contained and isolated.
     - Resources cannot be referenced outside the stack.